Our New Certifications are Finally Here:

 You Still Have the Power to Choose: Our certifications require that you achieve a specific number of credits per category; the curriculum is not built from a fixed set of courses.
 This means as we continue to publish more and more courses, you will have more and more choices in each category.
 And, to feed your curious side, every certification (including the HMS) requires that you complete 10 elective credits, which can be fulfilled by taking any course within your scope.

 If you have the HMS, you will keep the HMS: Although we have made some pretty large changes to the HMS certification, and may change the certification in the future, if you completed the HMS certification, you will not lose the certification.
 We would never retract a credential you worked hard for.
 You earned it, you keep it.

 What if you just want to try a few courses, finish some CECs, or take courses you enjoy?
 Any course you complete that is part of the mandatory course work for a certification, will be automatically counted toward that certification (once you choose a certification), and any course you complete will generate a CEC certificate on your dashboard.
 It's automatic; we want to give you credit.
 If you enjoy a more open learning experience, you can use the Course Home Page to choose any course.

-Yes, but the workshop is only mandatory for the Integrated Manual Therapy (IMT) Certification.
+Yes, but the workshop is only mandatory for the Integrated Manual Therapist (IMT) Certification.